fxdxdex/howto/index.md

-## Introduction to FXDX Trading and Staking
+## The Beginner's Guide to FXDX

-You can use the [editor on GitHub](https://github.com/fxdxdex/howto/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Welcome to FXDX Tutorial on how to get started with our platform.

-## How to Trade
+Learn how to trade and (or) become liquidity provider on FXDX platform.

+This is a guide for beginners who want to get started on FXDX either via trading, providing liquidity or both.

+## Getting Started

 ### Connect your wallet

-There are two wallets you can connect on FXDX
+There are two wallets you can connect on FXDX platform:

 - My Algo wallet
+- Pera Wallet

+You can choose your favourite wallet and connect using the Connect Wallet button on the top right corner.
+Once you are connected, you will see your account address and three dots which is for more settings.

+### Opting-in on FXDX

+In order to perform any actions (trading or providing liquidity) on our non-custodial platform, you must opt-in for all the smart contracts and algorand smart assets (ASA) related to FXDX.

+These include:

--
+- 17 smart contracts

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+- 3 ASAs - WALGO, USDC, USDt

-### Markdown
+### Minimum Balance Requirement

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Whenever a user opt-in for smart contracts and ASAs, the minimum balance requirement increases.
+Users on FXDX must have minimum of 10 ALGOs in their wallet in order to trade or provide liquidity.
+For more information, check [here](https://developer.algorand.org/docs/get-details/parameter_tables/?from_query=minimum%20#minimum-balance).

 ```markdown
 Syntax highlighted code block